devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step6.md

 `pwd`{{execute}}

-you can check your current working directories using pwd command
+you can check your current working directory using `pwd` command

 `cd`{{execute}} simple cd command will take you to the home directory of the user